markwkiehl/blynk_blueprint_asset_tracking/README.md

 Save the modified sketch and then upload it to your Particle Boron. &nbsp; Restart your Particle Boron and allow it to connect to the Particle Cloud.

 ## Blynk Web Dashboard &amp; Blynk.App Widgets
-The **GPS position longitude/latitude coordinates** stored in the datastream V3 can be displayed with a web widget 'Label Display', but not with a Blynk.App widget. &nbsp; The position shown on a map may be displayed on the web dashboard and Blynk.App using a Map Widget.
+The **GPS position longitude/latitude coordinates** stored in the datastream V3 can be displayed with a web widget 'Label Display', but not with a Blynk.App widget. &nbsp; The position may be displayed on a web dashboard [map widget](https://raw.githubusercontent.com/markwkiehl/blynk_blueprint_asset_tracking/addd0f70d18b25faa00ed9e1808185d7083bd6d1/blynk_blueprint_asset_tracking_web_dashboard.png) and a Blynk.App [map widget](https://raw.githubusercontent.com/markwkiehl/blynk_blueprint_asset_tracking/addd0f70d18b25faa00ed9e1808185d7083bd6d1/blynk_blueprint_asset_tracking_mobile_app(1).png).

 The device **speed in mph** is available in the datastream V4. &nbsp; A variety of web dashboard and Blynk.App widgets can display this value, including Label Display / Value Display / Labeled Value, gauge, chart, etc. &nbsp; The speed may also be added to a web dashboard map widget as an [overlay](https://raw.githubusercontent.com/markwkiehl/blynk_blueprint_asset_tracking/ea0df8c8faf89e76fb923c34c6448f4ae2f596af/blynk_blueprint_asset_tracking_web_dashboard(4).png), [example](https://raw.githubusercontent.com/markwkiehl/blynk_blueprint_asset_tracking/3ef24b8f3f158d819880977aad00e9d7b7fd9a81/blynk_blueprint_asset_tracking_web_dashboard(5).png).